-I, the undersigned, as the Governor of the Pueblo of San Felipe do hereby certify that the foregoing resolution was adopted at a duly called meeting of the Pueblo of San Felipe Tribal Council held on the 27th day of November 2002 at the Pueblo of San Felipe with a quorum being present and a vote of 15 in favor and 0 opposed.
+We, the undersigned, respectively as Governor and Lt.
+Governor, certify that the foregoing resolution was adopted at a duly called meeting of the San Felipe Tribal Council held on the 12th day of February 2004, by a vote of 25 in favor and 0 opposed.